top of page

 Advice: Good writers occasionally write a bad book.
 Compare their works and see what works in better stuff and what doesn't work here.
 You should also give authors multiple chances, because their skills and interests evolve over time.

-Clue(s) to the Next Episode: Surprisingly gory and action-packed considering who wrote it.
+: Surprisingly gory and action-packed considering who wrote it.
 A lot of the text is about knitting.

 Show Notes: Our first episode labelled 'Explicit'; updated season--we'll do one long season from February to December, guaranteeing at least one episode per month, but possibly two on our normal fortnightly schedule.